Couple Watching

 Safety, consent & law

 Because it depends entirely on a setting where everyone present has consented to watch and be watched, the practice is legal and benign among consenting adults.
 Ethical participation rests on a clear consent framework: following venue rules, respecting boundaries and the absolute right to decline or withdraw, discretion about others' identities, and, the bright line, never directing attention at, or exposing oneself to, non-consenting bystanders.
+Sexual-health risk is not softened by the setting: any environment that brings people into contact with partners they do not know carries the ordinary risk of sexually transmitted infection, so barrier protection, regular testing and sober judgement matter more here rather than less, since consent that cannot be freely withdrawn at any moment is not consent at all.
 Carrying the same behaviour into a genuinely public place removes the consent that makes it lawful and would constitute unlawful exhibitionism or voyeuristic conduct.

 - Voyeurism78/100Scopophilia · Acts & ActivitiesArousal from watching others who know they are being observed, or who consent to being viewed, such as a partner, performers, or participants in group settings.
 It is a common, benign facet of human sexuality.78